JornWildt/Mason/Documentation/Mason-draft-1.md

 Curie is an abbreviation for "Compact URI" and is a way to define short scoped names that map to URIs.
 Mason uses namespace declarations to declare prefixes for use in Curies.
 A Curie is expanded to a URI by replacing the namespace prefix with the corresponding name declared in the `@namespaces` object.

+Curies are only expanded in link relation types - not in target URLs of links, link templates and actions.

 See [CURIE Syntax 1.0](http://www.w3.org/TR/2009/CR-curie-20090116/) for further information.